NosferatuUnitOne/Blue-Team-SOC-Lab/Graylog/README.md

 * Hosted MongoDB on the Windows host using Docker Desktop
 * Published MongoDB on TCP port `27017`
 * Verified MongoDB connectivity from the Kali VM using Netcat
+* Setup a firewall rule to configure accessibility only to the Kali VM on port `27017`
 * Configured Graylog’s `mongodb_uri` to point to the Windows host MongoDB container
 * Configured Graylog’s `elasticsearch_hosts` to connect to Wazuh Indexer/OpenSearch
 * Fixed TLS hostname verification issues between Graylog and the indexer